IDinsight/ask-a-question/docs/components/index.md

     ---

     Manage content in the database.
-Use the `playground` to test the service.
+Test the service in the playground.
-    View dashboard on service performance and usage.
+    Explore usage dashboards.

     [:octicons-arrow-right-24: More info](./admin-app/index.md)

 </div>

-## Other Components
+## Internal Components

 <div class="grid cards" markdown>

-- :material-view-dashboard:{ .lg .middle } __LLM Proxy Server__
+- :material-view-dashboard:{ .lg .middle } __Model Proxy Server__

     ---

-    AAQ uses the [LiteLLM Proxy Server](https://litellm.vercel.app/docs/simple_proxy) for managing LLM calls, allowing you to use any LiteLLM supported model (including self-hosted ones).
+    AAQ uses the [LiteLLM Proxy Server](https://litellm.vercel.app/docs/simple_proxy) for managing LLM and embedding calls, allowing you to use any LiteLLM supported model (including self-hosted ones).

     [:octicons-arrow-right-24: More info](./litellm-proxy/index.md)